My Story

 Subconsciously, my younger self was thinking, "None of this is fair."

-In secondary school, a girl with no safe haven and plagued with rumours about her mental state, "She has bipolar," I became somewhat of a misanthropic, bitter person; the type of teenager who didn’t know how to be a good friend at that time (engaging in hearsay about my peers).
+In secondary school, a girl with no safe haven and plagued with rumours about her mental state, "She has bipolar," I became somewhat of a misanthropic, bitter person; the type of teenager who didn’t know how to be a present and healthy friend at that time (engaging in hearsay about my peers, historically duplicitous and acting symptomatically with my suicidal ideation and depression which other teens dismissed as "toxic negativity").
 Arriving late without fail to secondary school, some days 10AM, most days 12PM.
 Never ever at the scheduled time of 8:45AM.

 Circadian late awakenings, eating my Rice Krispies, watching BBC News and wanting to die.
 However, in defence of my teenage self, trying not to let the tsunami current of mental despair drown her, she would flail her arms around desperately one day, then float the next, at the unmerciful mercy of the wave.

-In the midst of all this catastrophic confusion: discomfort, unease surrounding my mother's mental state and unintentional mental abuse towards me, my social rejection and ostracism at school, and my undiagnosed neurodivergent mentality – the passing of my younger sibling, my baby brother, threw me over the edge.
+In the midst of all this catastrophic confusion of discomfort, unease surrounding my mother's mental state and her unintentional emotional neglect and at times, even mental "abuse" (feels weird and off-putting to use that word hence the quotation marks) towards me, my social rejection and ostracism at school, and my undiagnosed neurodivergent mentality – the passing of my younger sibling, my baby brother, threw me over the edge.

 Bereavement is, metaphorically, a pill-induced esophagitis.
 Constantly stuck in your throat.